 COMIDA staff will continue to promote IDA benefits to the community as well as prospective tenants as a means to level the playing field for expanding businesses in Monroe County.
-As New York is Open for Business, the IDA offers critical incentives to business to insure they expand and grow in New York State and Monroe County.
+The IDA offers critical incentives to business to insure they expand and grow in New York State and Monroe County.